 "I come from a working family.
 My grandparents arrived in Venezuela with nothing.
 I come from a family that worked hard, and were dedicated to give the best to this country," Capriles told a local newspaper.
 "As a child, I learned to push myself to get things.
 I worked since I was 11 years old."

 Capriles' supporters tout his motivation.
-"He is a person that works 24 hours, 365 days a year," Adriana D'Elia, the current governor of Miranda state, told Al Jazeera.
+"He is a person that works 24 hours, 365 days a year," Adriana D'Elia, the former governor of Miranda state, told Al Jazeera.
 "It is difficult to keep up with him."

 His detractors consider him a fresh face for Venezuela's old elite, a politician who acts like a champion of democracy but who is happy to subvert the will of the people when it fits his own ends.